 We don't own any property in common.
 But I do pay all the utility bills as my contribution for living in his house.
 I don't plan to marry him.
 And I was wondering, if I came into some money if he could claim part of it because we've lived together for 2 years.

 No. Living together is not enough to create a common law marriage in Oklahoma.
 You have to treat each other, and hold out to the public, that you are married.
-Taking the same name, having children, sharing bank accounts, owning property, and telling the general public that you're married are all...Read more »
+Taking the same name, having children, sharing bank accounts, owning property, and telling the general public that you're married...Read more »

 The investor was treated as an owner but was not officially because they were worried it would affect their food stamps/unemployment (they were employed also).
 The business does not have an operating agreement and the investor dissolved the business without my signature.
 They withdrew all the...
 Read more »